luantty2/pheromone_keyboard/readme.md

 #### Default keymap

-With default keymap, simply tap any alpha key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.
+With default keymap, simply tap any letter key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.

 #### Photographer keymap

-With photographer keymap, besides tap alpha key once, you're also allowed to tap it twice or 3 times, it will give different cc numbers according to your tapping times, with which you can handle up to 78 cc numbers.
+With photographer keymap, besides tap letter key once, you're also allowed to tap it twice or 3 times, it will give different cc numbers according to your tapping times, with which you can handle up to 78 cc numbers.
 The assignment is the same as default keymap.
 With this keymap you have

 #### Writer keymap